 I took a white plastic table cover and cut it to the size of my door.
 I traced the shapes on a black plastic table cover using a bucket lid for the eyes, a large plastic cup (that I squished in the middle) for the nostrils and a hula hoop (from this party) to trace the smile.
 Then I used some 3M Spray Adhesive to put the cut out pieces onto the white table cover and taped it to my front door.
 It took me about 1 hour and cost me only $3.00!
 I love it!

 Isn’t this Mike Wazowski door decoration incredible?!
 About a month ago my sister painted her front door this pea green (brave, right?) and it turns out it is PERFECT for Halloween!
 She just drew the shapes, colored them with markers on poster paper and then cut and laminated them so they would withstand the weather.
+You could use these giant wiggle eyes to create a similar effect on your door.

 Halloween Window Decorations: